18-05-Amankumarverma/collegeManagementSystem-/README.md

 # collegeManagmentSystem
 College Management System is a  Software which provide Services which helps college's to work efficiently and make their work optimized.
+It is the part of our SASS products.
 ## Languages Used
 1. PHP (Preprocessor HyperText)
 2. JavaScript